The red circle above indicate the time we discuss in this chapter

 In 1792, the Russian government sent an official messenger to Japan demanding it to open up for trades.
 In 1853, Commodore Perry from the U.S. appeared with four massive warships at a port called Uraga (浦賀: Kanagawa prefecture now) and demanded Japan to open ports for water, fuel, and other supplies for the U.S. whaling ships.

 Tokugawa Bakufu made treaties with several foreign countries and opened a few ports for trades.
 The Bakufu’s authority was lost, and Japan was divided into several different political groups.
-While they fought chaotically, the Meiji Restoration movement continued.
+Those political groups fought chaotically, and the Meiji Restoration movement continued.
 In 1868, the Tokugawa Bafuku moved out of the Edo Castle in Edo (now Tokyo), and the Meiji Emperor moved in.
 The Meiji Shin Seifu (Meiji new government) was established centering the Meiji Emperor, and the Tokugawa Bakufu ended.

 File:Commodore-Perry-Visit-Kanagawa-1854.jpg From ja.wikipedia.org/wiki/黒船 Public Domain